Experience Cloud Independence

 Fable 5 is Anthropic’s first widely accessible Mythos-class model, with safety measures that redirect the most sensitive inquiries to Opus 4.8 instead.
 Think of it as the model built for the hard stuff, complex reasoning, long codebases, dense documents, multi-step workflows.
 Early consensus is that easy tasks undersell it, and output on routine work feels largely identical to Opus 4.8.
 If you ask us, one should stress-test it by feeding it something hard.

-10 Exciting Things to Try on Fable 5 Before June 22
+10 Exciting Things to Try on Claude Fable 5

 The best Claude Fable use cases are tasks with many moving parts, lots of context, or high decision value.
 Try these out before Claude starts charging you!